andrewthomasjones/RWMHSeg/README.md

-# w2mhs-itk
+# RWMHSeg - Robust White Matter Hyperintensity Segmentaion
-An implementation of the W2MHS white matter hyperintensity segmentation method in ITK
+An implementation of a new method of using the pipeline of the W2MHS white matter hyperintensity segmentation method as reproduced using ITK.

 Install/compile instructions for Ubuntu:

 # Install opencv
    	$ apt-get install libopencv-dev

+# Install Glue
+	$ apt-get install glue-sprite

+# Install Boost
+	$ apt-get install libboost-all-dev

+# Install ITK
+Instructions can be found [here](https://itk.org/Wiki/ITK_Configuring_and_Building_for_Ubuntu_Linux#Installing_ITK_from_Ubuntu_packages).

 Build: